Romney accuses Obama of political motivation on immigration

 U.S. Homeland Security Secretary Janet Napolitano has said that illegal immigrants up to 30 years old who came to the United States as children and do not pose a risk to national security would be eligible to stay in the country and allowed to apply for work permits.

 To avoid deportation, a person must have come to the United States under the age of 16 and have resided in the country for at least five years.
-They must be in school or have graduated from high school or be honourably discharged from the U.S. military.
-They also must not have been convicted of any felony or significant misdemeanour offenses.
+They must be in school or have graduated from high school or be honorably discharged from the U.S. military.
+They also must not have been convicted of any felony or significant misdemeanor offenses.

 Plouffe said the move was only a temporary solution for a two-year period and a permanent fix was needed through "DREAM Act" legislation that Romney opposes.